-In order to install and run Sharc under Linux (Windows and OS X are currently not supported), you need the following:
+In order to install and run SHARC under Linux (Windows and OS X are currently not supported), you need the following:

-• A Fortran90 compiler (This release is tested against GNU Fortran 4.4.7 and Intel Fortran 15.0).

-• The BLAS, LAPACK and FFTW3 libraries.
+- A Fortran 90 compiler (This release is tested against 🗷 GNU Fortran 8.5.0 and \boxdot Intel Fortran 2021.8.0). - The ♂ BLAS, ♂ LAPACK and ♂ FFTW3 libraries.

-- Python 2 (This release is tested against Python 2.6 and 2.7). - make. - [Python 3 if using the SHARC-ADF interface or ADF_freq.py (This release is tested against Python 3.5 and 3.6).] - [Anaconda with several libraries (hdf5, hdf5_hl, netcdf, mfhdf, df, jpeg, gcc) for the pysharc and NetCDF functionalities.]
+- C2 Python 3 (This release is tested against Python 3.10). - make. - git. - [C Anaconda with several libraries (hdf5, hdf5_hl, netcdf, mfhdf, df, jpeg, gcc) for the pysharc and NetCDF functionalities.]

-Extracting The source code of the SHARC suite is distributed as a zip archive file.
-In order to install it, first extract the content of the archive to a suitable directory:
+Extracting The source code of the SHARC suite is distributed via C github.
+In order to install it, first clone the repository in a suitable directory (where a directory called sharc will be automatically created):